ExtremeNetworksSA/XIQ_CSV_Rename/readme.md

 In the same folder as the `XIQ_CSV_rename.py` script there should be an /app/ folder.
 Inside this folder should be a `logger.py` file and a `xiq_api.py` file.
 After running the script a new file `csv_rename_log.log` will be created in the main directory of your CSV script.

 The script requires a CSV file to be entered when ran.
-This CSV file should be added to the same folder as the script.
 An example CSV file is provided named: `device_list.csv`

 The log file that is created when running will show any errors that the script might run into.
 It is a great place to look when troubleshooting any issues.